Department of Faculty of Humanities & Social Sciences, Unit Catalogue 2011/12

 |Supplementary Assessment:||Like-for-like reassessment (where allowed by programme regulations)|

-To support students, within an active research community, in identifying, investigating and presenting their own original research questions within a fixed time period.
+To support students, within an active research community, in identifying and investigating their own original research questions on a modest scale.

 By the end of the unit, the students should be able to:

-* understand principles of research design and appreciate alternative approaches to research;
+* understand the basic principles of research design and appreciate alternative approaches to research;

-* demonstrate knowledge of the relationships between, and the rationale for, particular qualitative and quantitative research methods and be able to select appropriate strategies for research and/or evaluation;
+* understand the relationships between, and the rationale for, particular qualitative and quantitative research methods and be able to select appropriate strategies for research and/or evaluation;

-* understand and apply concepts relevant to the integrity and rigour of research such as generalisability, validity, reliability and replicability.
+* understand and apply concepts relevant to the integrity and rigour of research such as generalisability, validity, reliability and replicability, transparency ;

 Professional practice skills

-* develop, apply, test and hone professional practice skills taught in the research methods units of the programme, depending on the particular nature of the Research Apprenticeship Project
+* develop, apply, test and hone on a modest scale the professional practice skills taught in the research methods units of the programme, depending on the particular nature of their Research Apprenticeship

 * understand issues posed by social research in relation to ethics, confidentiality and legality;

 Any area of social science research for which an adequate level of supervision can be offered.
-The nature of the Long Research Apprenticeship Project is that students 'learn-by-doing', and so they will be expected to demonstrate their ability to define a research question, design and conduct primary research through a pilot exercise, and produce a research report that conforms to acceptable standards of presentation.
+The nature of the Short Research Apprenticeship Project is that students 'learn-by-doing', and so they will be expected to demonstrate their ability to define a viable research question, and design an appropriate and coherent methodology to answer the research question.
+Students will be required to produce a report that conforms to acceptable standards of presentation.